mine-cetinkaya-rundel/website/content/_index.md

   [here](https://sta210-s22.github.io/website/)!
-In addition to my academic position, I also work with [RStudio](http://rstudio.com/), where I focus primarily on education for open-source R packages as well as building resources and tools for educators teaching statistics and data science with R and RStudio.
+In addition to my academic position, I also work with [RStudio](http://rstudio.com/), where I focus primarily on education for open-source R packages as well as building resources and tools for educators teaching statistics and data science with R and RStudio. <a rel="me" href="https://fosstodon.org/@minecr">Mastodon</a>
 image_left: false
 images:
 - img/mine.png